stephperillo/MechaCar_Statistical_Analysis/README.md

 ![t_test_total.png](https://github.com/stephperillo/MechaCar_Statistical_Analysis/blob/main/Resources/t_test_total.png)

 This p-value for all  is 0.5578, which is above above our significance level.
-Therefore, we do not have sufficient evidence to reject the null hypothesis
+Therefore, we do not have sufficient evidence to reject the null hypothesis.

 The three individual t-tests for each lot: